-We would like to thank the Alexander von Humboldt Foundation, Bonn, Germany, for providing Professor Akinyemi KO (KOA\) with an equipment grant (Roto gene Q2plex RT-PCR) needed for part of this investigation.
+We would like to thank the Alexander von Humboldt Foundation, Bonn, Germany, for providing Professor Akinyemi KO (KOA) with an equipment grant (Roto gene Q2plex RT-PCR) needed for part of this investigation.
 We would like to thank the leadership of the hospital that served as study centres.
-We sincerely appreciate the relevant ethics committee for approvals and approved by the Lagos State University Teaching Hospital Human Research and Ethics Committee under reference number LREC/06/10/1012 and approved by the Lagos State Health Service Commission under reference number SHSC/2222/VOL. VC/352.
+We sincerely appreciate the relevant ethics committee for approvals

+Ethics approval and consent to participate: The Helsinki Declaration of 1964, its subsequent amendments, or equivalent ethical standards were followed in the approval of this study, which was granted and approved by the Lagos State University Teaching Hospital Human Research and Ethics Committee under reference number LREC/06/10/1012 and approved by the Lagos State Health Service Commission under reference number SHSC/2222/VOL. VC/352.
 All participants or, in certain cases, their legal guardians provided written informed consent.

-The Helsinki Declaration of 1964, its subsequent amendments, or equivalent ethical standards were followed in the approval of this study, which was granted and approved by the Lagos State University analyzed during this work upon reasonable request from the corresponding author.